Gina Bogart, RD, LD

 Gina joined Patient Care America from Lakeside Medical Center in Belle Glade, FL, where she served as Lead Dietitian and provided total nutrition support for enteral and parenteral patients, educated CKD patients on following a kidney-friendly diet, taught general nutrition classes, and managed the clinical nutrition team.
 Gina has also served as a Clinical Dietitian for hospitals in Southern Indiana, as a Metabolic Support Dietitian for a hospital in Louisville, KY, and as a Consulting Dietitian for a long-term care facility also in KY.
 Gina received her Bachelor’s of Science in Dietetics from the University of Central Missouri State and is a Registered Dietitian, Licensed Dietitian in the state of Florida, and a member of the American Dietetic Association and the Florida Dietetic Association.
 She’s been married to her best friend for 8+ years and has 2 dogs, Stella and Eva, and one cat, Mr. Pickles.
 Gina loves staying active, going to the beach weekly, traveling, and adventures of all kinds.

 Our registered dietitians are committed to helping clinicians and renal patients get the most out of their renal nutrition therapy.
-They have created a number of useful handouts filled with practical dietary suggestions that may help patients achieve better overall results and, most importantly, feel better during treatment.
+The following handouts were created to provide practical dietary suggestions to help patients achieve better overall results and, most importantly, feel better during treatment.

 Selecting healthy snacks can be a challenge – especially for patients who aren’t accustomed to reading nutritional labels.
 And the endless choices at the grocery story can be overwhelming.